 • What can make them incentivized to make the right purchasing decision?

-There is a myriad of possibilities (both for ecommerce and brick and mortar businesses) to collect and process data of your customer to obtain meaningful insights which can tremendously impact your sales decisions:
+There is a myriad of possibilities (both for ecommerce and brick and mortar businesses) to collect and process data of your customers to obtain meaningful insights that can tremendously impact your sales decisions:

 • Personalized discounts and notifications.
 In the case of online offers, via transactional records and loyalty programs, retailers can collect a huge amount of data that helps them promote their products or upsell.
 Identifying the preferred ways for customers to interact and communicate with retailers via big data can help the latest offer a discount or particular promotion in a personalized way: whether by email or NFC sensor to send a loyalty discount.